 I was crushed.
 I resigned myself to the fact that, though it would surely rip my heart in two, I would have to go to mass without receiving.
 That is until the holy spirit whispered “Our Lady’s” across my heart.
 It was then that I remembered the friary.
 I knew about it because it is only a block or two from my husband’s work.
 The kids and I often meet him for lunch during the week and every time we’re near we pop into the chapel.
 We all love going there to light candles, pray with the friars, take in the sacred art and join in the perpetual adoration of Jesus.

 Of course, due to Corona, we hadn’t been in a while, but I knew that someone would be there, they always are!
-The Franciscan Friars of the Immaculate: modern-day saints living in poverty and silence in the midst of the bustling city.
+The Franciscan Friars live like modern-day saints in poverty and silence in the midst of the bustling city.
 So, I called my oldest to check on the littles before leaving the sticks and heading downtown.

 I parked, fed the meter with the change in my cup holder and hurried down the sidewalk.
 My heart leapt when I saw the doors of the chapel.
 A Marian statue watched over the street below, tucked between the police station and the shouts of “Black Lives Matter!”.